CS78 Secure Server Installation & Administration

 The primary "home" of the course is this website.
 Assignments and announcements will be posted here.
 I suggest you check regularly.

 Operating system platform for studying computer security - doesn't matter!
 Security is operating-system-agnostic.
 Individual operating systems have their particular security characteristics and vulnerabilities but broad security concerns and topics span platforms and devices.
 For example, password strength and cracking are the same no matter where a password might be implemented.
 The implementation of a password system will differ between two OS's but a strong or weak password is strong or weak wherever it is, intrinsically.
 Having said that, I am knowledgeable about linux and will tend to use it as the primary operating system environment where work in this class will be done.
 There will be some use of Windows.
 Knowledge of linux will be a big help to you, however exercises are usually designed to give you the commands you are supposed to run, in order to reveal whatever lesson I'm trying to convey.
 So, you don't have to know linux commands deeply because I'm going to give you the ones you need when you need them.

 - local security

 I may post certain lectures, which I expect you to listen to.
 They consist of narrated powerpoint slides.
 You need an up-to-date browser and Flash installed.
 The lectures are fairly heavy, multi-megabyte files.
 Be patient while they load.
-If you have a dial-up connection go listen to them elsewhere (e.g., SMC computer lab would do).
+If you have a slow connection go listen to them on a faster one (e.g., SMC computer lab would do).
 After they load they will play.
+Another alternative is to download them (they are mp3 files) and listen to them with your local media player software.
 You must click to advance slide-to-slide.